Best Ways to Store Bedding

 Keep bedding neatly stored and within easy reach with sleek under-the-bed storage boxes.
 These storage boxes make it easy to separate bedding by season, style, or type.
 Some under-the-bed storage accessories are pretty enough to peek out from under your bed yet slim enough to tuck away when needed.

-A storage bench offers the benefits of both seating and storage.
+A storage bench offers the benefits of both seating and hidden bedding.
 Store extra blankets, pillows, and sheets in a bench that matches your bedroom decor.
 Place the bench at the foot of your bed to keep your bedding close at hand.
 Or if you have a seating area in your bedroom, opt for a storage ottoman, which is another great way to store bedding.

 Other Storage Solutions